Terekeka

 Terekeka is a community in Central Equatoria, South Sudan.
 It is the headquarters of Terekeka County.

 Terekeka town lies on the western bank of the Nile, 53 miles north of Juba town.
-It is almost the capital of the Mundari also known as the Mondari or Mandari people.
+It is almost the capital of the Mundari people also known as the Mondari or Mandari.

+Terekeka is the birthplace of Clement Wani Konga, who was governor of Central Equatoria state from 2004 to 2015.